Generators

 |---|---|---|

-inmemory | in-memory-{name}.repository.ts | Working Map-based store for prototyping |
+inmemory | in-memory-{name}.repository.ts | Working, zero-dependency Map-based store.
+The default. |

 export default defineConfig({